wasmgroundup/workshop/chapter02/ex3/README.md

 - Use the Ohm Editor to implement a simple calculator language, that can represent expressions like `66 + 99` and `1 + 2 - 3`.
 - Write a test that instantiates the grammar and verifies a few small examples.

-Bonus:
-- Write a `textExtractedExamples` function that uses `extractExamples` (part of the Ohm Extras module)

 ```
 Wafer {
   Main = Expr